How to Install SELinux on Ubuntu (26.04, 24.04, 22.04)

 sudo restorecon -Rv /var/www/html

-Additionally, the -R flag applies changes recursively to all files and subdirectories, while -v provides verbose output showing each file that gets relabeled.
+The -R flag applies changes recursively to all files and subdirectories; -v provides verbose output showing each file that gets relabeled.

 Test with Permissive Mode

-When troubleshooting application failures, temporarily switching to permissive mode helps determine whether SELinux policies cause the issue.
+When troubleshooting application failures, temporarily switching to permissive mode confirms whether SELinux policies are the cause.
 In permissive mode, violations are logged but not enforced, allowing you to observe which actions would normally be blocked.

 sudo setenforce 0